T3p/pois/README.md

     }

  ## Acknowledgements
- The gpu-optimized version of POIS was developed by [Nico Montali](https://github.com/nicomon24), who also contributed to the overall refining of the code.
+ The gpu-optimized version of POIS was developed by [Nico Montali](https://github.com/nicomon24), who also contributed to the overall refactoring of the code.